Jordanian–Syrian border incidents during the Syrian civil war

-The Raytheon defence company has provided the Jordanian Armed Forces with a high-tech security system (not a wall) stretching across the wide borders between the two countries.
-The security system has enabled the Jordanian border patrol units to discover and deal with several border infiltrations.
-The system detects the movement of militias before reaching Jordanian territory and the army issues warnings to the infiltrators and when the warnings go ignored, they are exterminated, according to established rules of engagement.

-Jordan says that drug smuggling attempts have increased three-fold since the start of the Syrian civil war.
-All infiltration attempts have been foiled.
+The Raytheon defence company provided the Jordanian Armed Forces with a high-tech security system on the border between the two countries.
+The system allowed the Jordanian border patrol units to detect and respond to border infiltrations.
+The system detected the movement of militias before they reached Jordanian territory and issued warnings.
+If the warnings were ignored, the Jordanians opened fire according to established rules of engagement.Jordan said that drug smuggling attempts had increased three-fold since the start of the Syrian civil war.

 Overview

 Overview as of 17 March 2017.